Pansenti/build-debs/README.md

         cd build-debs
         ./build_libsyntrocore.sh

-Build the syntrolcam package with the build_syntrolcam.sh script
+Build the syntrocam package with the build_syntrocam.sh script

-        ./build_syntrolcam.sh
+        ./build_syntrocam.sh

-The syntrolcam build requires the libsyntrocore packages be installed.
+The syntrocam build requires the libsyntrocore packages be installed first.

 ## Install